MateusVega/AndroidWebSite/README.md

-# Curiosidades de Tecnologia
+# Technology Curiosities

-## Descrição
+## Description
-Este site reúne informações sobre curiosidades e histórias interessantes do mundo da tecnologia.
-Descubra fatos fascinantes sobre o mascote do Android e muito mais!
+This website gathers information about curiosities and interesting stories from the world of technology.
+Discover fascinating facts about the Android mascot and much more!

-## Conteúdo
+## Content
-- História do Mascote do Android
+- **History of the Android Mascot**
-  - A primeira versão do mascote, os Dandroids
+  - The first version of the mascot, the Dandroids
-  - A criação do novo mascote, Bugdroid, por Irina Blok
+  - Creation of the new mascot, Bugdroid, by Irina Blok
-  - Vídeo explicativo sobre o Bugdroid
+  - Explanatory video about Bugdroid
-- Curiosidades sobre as versões do Android
+- **Curiosities about Android versions**
-  - Nomes de versões baseados em doces
+  - Version names based on sweets
-  - Fim da nomenclatura por doces com o Android 10
+  - End of sweet-based naming with Android 10

-## Recursos Adicionais
+## Additional Resources
-- Links externos para fontes de informações
+- External links to information sources
-- Imagens ilustrativas dos mascotes do Android
+- Illustrative images of Android mascots
-- Vídeo explicativo sobre o Bugdroid
+- Explanatory video about Bugdroid
-- Lista das versões do Android com seus nomes de doces correspondentes
+- List of Android versions with their corresponding sweet names

-## Autoria
+## Authorship
-- Site criado por Mateus Vega para o CursoEmVideo
+- Website created by Mateus Vega for CursoEmVideo